-At Oxford over 2,500 students have declared a disability.
-We are committed to making reasonable adjustments and addressing any individual support requirements to ensure that students are able to participate fully and enjoy a fulfilling university experience.
+At Oxford over 3,000 students have declared a disability.
+We're committed to making reasonable adjustments and addressing any individual support requirements to make sure that you're able to participate fully and enjoy a fulfilling university experience.

-Communications from Graduate Admissions and Funding, departments and colleges will be predominantly by email.
-If this will cause you any difficulty, please telephone Graduate Admissions and Funding on +44 (0)1865 270059 to discuss alternative formats.
+Communications from Graduate Admissions and the University's departments and colleges will usually be sent via email.
+If this will cause you any difficulty, please telephone Graduate Admissions on +44 (0)1865 270059 to discuss alternative formats.

-The University and colleges view applications from students with disabilities on the same grounds as those from other candidates, which are assessed purely on academic merit and potential, according to the published selection criteria relevant to the course applied for.
+The University and colleges view applications from students with disabilities on the same grounds as those from other candidates.
+All applications are assessed purely on academic merit and potential, according to the published selection criteria for the course you have applied for.

 If you are thinking about applying to Oxford, you can find information about the facilities and support available to students from the Disability Advisory Service.

-If you would like to discuss your application, you can contact Graduate Admissions and Funding online or via telephone at +44 (0) 1865 270059.
+If you would like to discuss your application, you can contact Graduate Admissions and Funding online or by telephone at +44 (0) 1865 270059.

-If you have a preferred college to which you would like to apply, you may wish to get in contact to discuss the support provision available.
+If you have a preferred college to which you would like to apply, you may wish to contact that college to discuss the support provision available.
 Contact details for all colleges are available via our individual college pages.